 - Hua Kee Hougang Famous Wan Ton Mee (#01-02; Hours: 10:00 am – 10:00 pm; closed Tuesdays) – try their signature Wanton Mee and add chilli if you can handle the heat.

 - Lao Fu Zi Fried Kway Teow (#01-12; Hours: 11:45 am – 10:00 pm) – choose white or black Fried Kway Teow on a small, medium or large plate.

 - Whitley Rd Big Prawn Noodle (#01-98; Hours: 9:30 am – 8:00 pm; closed Mondays) – there are nine different Prawn Noodles to choose from.

 - Xin Mei Xiang Zheng Zong Lor Mee (#01-116; Hours: temp closed for upgrades) – they have been making Lor Mee since 1973.
 There are four other locations where you can try their specialty.

 Address: 51 Old Airport Road Food Centre, Singapore | How to get there: Take the MRT to Dakota Station (CC8) on the circle (yellow) line and walk for 3 minutes.

 8. Newton Food Centre

-Newton Food Centre became super popular when the movie, Crazy Rich Asians, highlighted the hawker centre.
+Newton Food Centre became super popular when the movie, Crazy Rich Asians, highlighted the hawker centre in Singapore.
 While there are many seafood and barbecue food stalls at Newton, pick the ones below and try some of the best Michelin food for next to nothing.